Frsagco/LD-SLAM/README.md

 # LD-SLAM
 Work in progress...

-Computer Science Master Thesis on Politecnico di Torino, in collaboration with LINKS Foundation.
+Computer Science Master Thesis at Politecnico di Torino, in collaboration with LINKS Foundation.

 ROS2 based Collaborative SLAM, using LIDAR scan as sensor.